-A gravel road surface must be used for all or part of any event.
-Tarmac or concrete stages are allowed but no section to have more than 60% of the special stage km between service points.
+A gravel road surface must be used for all or part of any rally.
+Tarmac or concrete stages are allowed but no section may have more than 60% of the special stage distance between service points.
+Tarmac or concrete sections of each special stage must not be more than 15km in length.